 - Nearly every account I own on the Internet uses the name “colbert2677”, save a few where I got the name permanently locked or it was occupied by someone else.
 Check with me via Roblox, Twitter or Discord if it’s me before proceeding in any dealings with a “colbert2677”.

 - I first began coding when I was 9.
 I didn’t include this in my story, so here it is as a quick jot.
 Thanks, Rudi.
-Your team created my career.
+Your team started my career.

 - I have contributed to far too many groups and games, but have not released any personal projects yet.